 - Provided families with can openers for donated shelf-stable foods

-- Provided families additional information about where daily free meals can be picked up within walking distance from their homes
+- Provided families additional information about where free meals can be picked up within walking distance from their homes

 - Assisted with students’ and families’ internet access needs by providing internet hotspot cards and connections to free internet services as needed

 Do students and families have access to the food and basic resources they’ll need during this crisis?